-As humans, we have basic psychological needs to connect with others, feel emotionally and physically safe, have a sense of belonging, exercise autonomy, and experience competence.
-These fundamental needs shape our motivation and have important implications for learning and development6.
-Schools are places where these needs can be met by building a caring community through positive relationships among staff and students where there is mutual respect, care, and support for one another.
-When these needs are met, students feel more connected to their school and are motivated to own their learning and school community together.
+As humans, we have basic psychological needs to connect with others, feel emotionally and physically safe, have a sense of belonging, exercise autonomy and experience competence.
+These fundamental needs shape our motivation and have important implications for learning and development.
+Schools are places where these needs can be met by building a caring community through positive relationships among staff and students; and where there is mutual respect, care and support for one another.
+When these needs are met, students feel a greater sense of connectedness to their school and ownership of their learning.